 In order to protect against forging log in requests the log in HTTP request should be protected against CSRF attacks.
 Protecting against forging log in requests is necessary so that a malicious user cannot read a victim's sensitive information.
-The attack is executed by:
+The attack is performed as follows: